To main heading

 Dark banner colours can play off well against the lighter page themes, making for a striking banner.
 For a more gentle site look, making the banner have one of the light settings, but with a small Accent can make a more harmonious banner.
 However, making the banner have the same Accent as the theme heading can make the look too strong.
 In this case, perhaps make the banner have a 0 Accent, while leaving the mild theme Accent.

 Gradient provides some subtle flair to a banner.
 In general, for a light-coloured banner, what tends to be the aesthetically pleasing is to choose Navigation for Luminance and Heading for Gradient, and vice versa for a dark banner, as this draws attention to the centre of the banner.
 See Dark theme for an example.
-Note that the centre of the effect will shift away from the side where any Text offset is applied, which may make the gradient ineffective at the other end.
+The centre of the effect will shift away from the side where any Text offset is applied, which may make the gradient less pronounced at the other end.
 A Text offset of 0 hides any insert image.

 The types of image scenarios are:

-1. a.Full-width background image – a natural option if such an image has been used in your social media pages.
+1. a.Full-width background image – a natural option if such an image has been used in your social media pages, though it may have to be cropped or designed specifically for the banner.
 Background must be set to Transparent

 2. b.Logo – placed at the start of the banner, displacing the banner text towards the end